Helping millions of people navigate the world of technology.

 Note: To use this feature on your iPhone, ensure that iMessage is enabled and your iPhone runs on iOS 17 and later.

-Step 3: Tap on the + button
+Step 2: Tap the + button > select Audio.

 Send a Voice Message to Yourself on iMessage